sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : X.Org X11 X authority utilities
+Short desc    : X.Org X11 X authority utilities
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : xauth is used to edit and display the authorization information
+Descript     : xauth is used to edit and display the authorization information
              : used in connecting to an X server.
 ```